DevOpsHiveHQ/dynamic-devops-roadmap/docs/faq/README.md

 The roadmap references some resources to start with, but you are free to learn about each topic mentioned using other external resources (such as a book, a self-paced course, or an instructor).

-**You still could use the roadmap in a course or a bootcamp mode when it's combined with guidance from an experienced mentor.**
+**You still could use the roadmap in a course or a bootcamp mode when it's combined with resources and guidance from an experienced mentor.**

 ## Is there a community for this roadmap?

-Yes, currently we have an active community on [Telegram](https://t.me/DevOpsHive/985).
+Yes, you can [subscribe to the community activities](https://devopsroadmap.substack.com/subscribe), which include mentorship, online meetings, workshops, career tips and tricks, and more.
+Also, for interactive communication there is a [Telegram group](https://t.me/DevOpsHive/985).

 ## Is this roadmap for DevOps Engineers only?